turingschool/front-end-curriculum/drafts/intro_to_html.md

         + ```<p>``` ```<div>``` are examples, but most elements are block level elements. they appear on a line, and the next element on the page falls under/below them in the layout
           * appears on the next line, like a paragraph
         + ```<img>``` ```<strong>```is an example of an inline element.
 Content flows around it, rather than falling below it.
-          * appears on the same like that they are written on
+          * appears on the same line that they are written on

     * Static Positioning
       - normal page flow